Quinn Cook

-Quinn Alexander Cook (born March 23, 1993) is an American professional basketball player for the Fujian Sturgeons of the Chinese Basketball Association (CBA).
+Quinn Alexander Cook (born March 23, 1993) is an American professional basketball player who last played for the Fujian Sturgeons of the Chinese Basketball Association (CBA).
 He played college basketball for the Duke Blue Devils and was one of the top-rated basketball recruits in the class of 2011.
 Cook won the 2015 NCAA national championship with Duke, and won two NBA championships, one with the Golden State Warriors in 2018 and one with the Los Angeles Lakers in 2020.
 He has also played for the Dallas Mavericks, New Orleans Pelicans, and Cleveland Cavaliers.

 High school career

 Cook started his high school career at DeMatha Catholic High School in Hyattsville, Maryland.
 Cook played his freshman, sophomore, and junior, seasons at DeMatha.
 During Cook's career at DeMatha, the Stags had an 85–18 record and finished as the number one ranked team in the state of Maryland during Cook's junior season.

 During the summer prior to his senior season, Cook announced that he would be transferring to Oak Hill Academy in Mouth of Wilson, Virginia.

 Following his junior season, Cook was named the Washington Post All-Met Player of the Year, becoming the first junior in 30 years to receive the award and was the only junior to be named 2010 All-Met first team.
 Cook was also named to the Washington Post 2009 All-Met third team, the only sophomore to be listed among the ‘09 All-Met teams.

 Cook was invited to play in the fifth annual Boost Mobile Elite 24 game prior to his senior season, joining future Duke teammates Austin Rivers, Alex Murphy, and Michael Gbinije in the game.

-During Cook's senior season at Oak Hill Academy, he led the Warriors to a 31–4 record, averaging 19.1 points, 10.9 anssists, and 2.5 steals.
+During Cook's senior season at Oak Hill Academy, he led the Warriors to a 31–4 record, averaging 19.1 points, 10.9 assists, and 2.5 steals.
 After the season, Cook was named a Second Team All-American by Maxpreps and played in the 2011 McDonald's All-American Game.